primeqa/primeqa/examples/boolqa/README.md

     --output_dir ${OUTDIR}/qtc \
     --use_auth_token
 ```
-## Evidence classification
+## Answer classification

-Given a question and the span predicted by the first step, predict whether the span supports
+Given a question and the passage predicted by the first step, predict whether the span supports
 a `yes` or `no` answer to question.
 Both question and span are passed through the `eval_predictions.json`
 file output by the previous step.
 The details of this process are analyzed in this jupyter [notebook](../../notebooks/boolqa/evc.ipynb).